 The University of Connecticut, or UConn, was founded on a land grant in 1881 and is one of the state’s top universities.
 The school, located in Stamford, Connecticut, hosts several special programs on their main campus including a new coding bootcamp associated with their school of engineering.
 The coding bootcamp program on the Stamford campus is a product of the school’s partnership with Trilogy Education.
-UConn wisely recognized the need for a coding program on their campus, and it’s set to be a significant opportunity for students and adult learners.
+UConn wisely recognized the need for a coding program on its campus, and it’s set to be a significant opportunity for students and adult learners.
 University coding bootcamps are a fast and proven way to break into the tech industry, which makes it imperative for other colleges to join this trend toward the future of education.

 University of Connecticut’s new coding bootcamp is an intensive twenty-four-week program that specializes in full stack web development, and also includes front end training to help students master all parts of website design and building.
 Students in this coding bootcamp also receive certificates upon completion of the course to demonstrate their proficiency to prospective employers.

 - Speak to a career coach who is a student in a bootcamp

 - Coaching sessions are free and always will be

 Attending this coding bootcamp isn’t just for students of the university, though: anyone who prepares and gets accepted will be able to participate in this coding bootcamp.
 That said, it’s still an excellent idea for current UConn students to enroll to sharpen their coding skills or pick up new ones that they’d never learn in their traditional courses.

 Full-Stack Web Development Bootcamp

 |Start Dates||Rolling Admission|